netuoso/tpb_ruby/README.md

 ### Contributions

-This project is open source and contributions are welcome.
+This project is open source and distributed under the MIT License.
+Thus, contributions are welcome.
 Feel free to clone this repository to submit issues and pull requests.